HPC Acceptable Use Policy

 - These limits will be adjusted as necessary to manage login node resources and to comply with applicable security standards.

-- Processes that use significant compute or memory resources (more than few minutes of CPU time or more than 100 MB of memory) must not be run on any of the shared login nodes.
-These processes may be run via LSF or on a dedicated login node reserved via HPC-VCL.
+- The purpose of a login node is to provide access to the cluster via SSH and to prepare for running a program (e.g., editing files, compiling, and submitting batch jobs).
+Processes that use a non-trivial amount of compute or memory resources must not be run on any of the shared login nodes.
+These processes may be run via LSF either as a batch job or as an interactive session on a compute node.
+The HPC-VCL nodes should be used only to run GUI applications.
 Processes running on login nodes that have used significant CPU time or that are using significant memory resources will be terminated without notice.

 - Scratch file systems (/share*, /gpfs_share) are intended to be used as data storage for running jobs or files under active analysis.
 Use of techniques for purpose of protecting files from the automated purge of scratch file systems is not permitted.
 Files on these file systems may be deleted at any time and are not backed up - the only copy of important files should not be kept on these file systems.